Centre for the Study of the Networked Image

 More details on these projects, including previous ones and future ideas, can be found at our project webpage.

-CSNI works closely with other research centres (e.g. Aarhus University, University of Amsterdam, University of Cadiz, Exeter University, Lucerne University of Applied Arts and Sciences, Royal College of Art, University of Zurich), and we welcome further collaborations.
+CSNI works closely with other research centres (e.g. Aarhus University, University of Amsterdam, Australian National University, Exeter University, Lucerne University of Applied Arts and Sciences, Royal College of Art, University of Zurich), and we welcome further collaborations.

-Our work is distinctive for its close collaboration with the cultural sector (e.g. The Photographers’ Gallery, Fotomuseum Winterthur, Gasworks, Ben Uri Gallery, Rhizome, Serpentine Galleries, transmediale, Whitechapel Gallery), and our collaborative PhD research.
-Examples include:
+Our work is distinctive for its close collaboration with the cultural sector (e.g. The Photographers’ Gallery, Fotomuseum Winterthur, Gasworks, Ben Uri Gallery, Lyric Hammersmith, Rhizome, Serpentine Galleries, transmediale festival for art and digital culture, Whitechapel Gallery), particularly in support of our collaborative PhD research.
+Current examples include:

 The Photographers' Gallery